 However, it’s essential to understand the potential health effects of UV exposure.
 Prolonged or intense exposure to UV light can cause skin damage, eye irritation, and increase the risk of skin cancer.
 As such, it’s crucial to take necessary precautions when working with or around UV light sources.

-In summary, violet light has the shortest wavelength within the visible spectrum.
+In summary, violet light has the shortest wavelength of any color within the visible spectrum.
 Understanding the relationship between wavelengths and color perception is essential for various applications and research fields, particularly those involving short-wavelength light.
 As we continue to explore the electromagnetic spectrum and uncover its potential uses, the importance of light’s unique properties becomes increasingly evident.